scopatz/physor2012/presentation/scopatz_physor2012_pres.rst

   rare event where high error does not adversely affect criticality calculations in downstream applications.

-- Categorically for species with high error, low tau, and low R, the probability of transfering from group g to group h is less than 50%.
+- Lastly, for species with high error, low tau, and low R, the probability of transferring from group g to group h is less than 50%.
 This implies that some other h for this g dominates the scatter events.

 Conclusions